srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 ## The Perceptron

+`error`

 I mentioned above that a neural network consists of individual units (in the brain these units are called *neurons*).
 In the computer and machine learning world we refer to this unit as a *perceptron*, a computational model of a neuron.

 ![_config.yml]({{ site.baseurl }}/images/perceptron.svg)

 The *perceptron* consists of a cell which is linked/connected to at least two inputs an one output.
-It receives and processes inputs and spits out an output.
+It receives inputs, does some processing and spits out an output.

-Now, let's look at the *processing* that's going on inside the perceptron.
+*Processing*?
+Let's look at what's going on inside the perceptron.
 It's very simple.

 The connections on which the inputs are fed into the cell are assigned different weights.
-These weights, always using values from 0 to 1, can be thought of as an expression of *priority* or *importance* of the respective input.
+These weights are values between 0 to 1 and can be thought of as an expression of *priority* or *importance* of the respective input.
+In the beginning, ie. for our first *guess*, we use random numbers for these weights.

 The perceptron's output is simply the sum of the weighted inputs.